 For Faculty and Staff

 Other than the two exceptions above, always err on the side of caution and do not disclose or share any personally identifiable information about a student.
-If there are any questions regarding FERPA, please call the Registrar's office at 608.342.1321 or visit the office located on the first floor of Brigham Hall.
+If there are any questions regarding FERPA, please contact the Registrar's Office.
 See more tips for faculty and staff below.

 Parents and FERPA

 Parents often expect the same access to student records of their children as they had when their son or daughter attended K-12.
 FERPA provided them with rights to this information, but once their child starts college, those rights transfer to the student no matter the student’s age or the person paying tuition.